seibert/ln/doc/data.rst

 Data Series
 ============

 A data series is a typed quantity that changes over time.
 Each data series has a name, a data type, a default reduction strategy, and a default interpolation strategy.
 Most data series are scalar types, such as integers and floating point values, but can also be array types or binary blobs.
-Data series may also optionally have a unit or a description.
+Data series may also optionally have a unit, a description, or application-specific metadata.

 Data Series Attributes
 ----------------------